JustinMShea/phoenixdown/README.md

 ### `_bookdown.yml`

 This is the main configuration file for your thesis.
+It deterines what Rmd files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your document.
 You'll need to edit this to put your name in, the title of your thesis, etc.

-### `01-chap1.Rmd`, etc.
+### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.

 These are the Rmd files for each chapter in your dissertation.
 Write your thesis in these.
 If you're writing in RStudio, you may find the [wordcount addin](https://github.com/benmarwick/wordcountaddin) useful for getting word counts and readability statistics in R markdown documents.
+You might also enjoy writing in these Rmd files with [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), [Sublime Text](https://www.sublimetext.com/), and [Emacs](https://www.gnu.org/software/emacs/).

 ### `bib/`

 Store your bibliography (as bibtex files) here.
 We recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) to efficiently manage and insert citations.

 ### `csl/`